 The Siege Of Don Pedro’s Residence

-After Don Pedro evaded police in the early morning of October 27, he made his way to the headquarters of the Nationalist Party located at 156 Calle Sol between Calle Cruz and Calle San José in Old San Juan–the building also served as his residence.
-There he stayed, quietly awaiting the commencement of his orders.
-When October 30 had arrived, inside with him were two nationalists, Doris Torresola and Carmen María Pérez, and outside was a growing force of dozens of heavily armed officers and soldiers with snipers in place on rooftops.
-Together, the nationalists stacked books in front of the windows and returned fire when police began their attack on the building.
+After Don Pedro evaded police in the early morning of October 27 he made his way to the headquarters of the Nationalist Party located at 156 Calle Sol between Calle Cruz and Calle San José in Old San Juan—the building also served as his residence.
+He stayed there, quietly awaiting the commencement of his orders.
+When October 30 arrived, inside with him were two nationalists, Doris Torresola and Carmen María Pérez, and outside was a growing force of dozens of heavily armed officers and soldiers with snipers on rooftops.
+The nationalists stacked books in front of the windows and returned fire when police began their assault.

-During this initial series of gunfire exchanges Doris Torresola was shot in the neck.
-Right after the exchange ended a 20-year old university student and nationalist, Juan José Muñoz Matos, who thought everyone inside had been killed, was able to avoid police and made his way into the residence, where he was immediately given a weapon.
-Since the bleeding of Torresola’s wound was not going to be easily stopped with towels, half an hour after Muñoz Matos arrived Don Pedro ordered him and Carmen María Pérez to carry her outside.
-Left alone, during the moments when the three nationalists were exiting the building and being put under arrest, Don Pedro heard the familiar voice of another nationalist, Alvaro Rivera Walker, who took advantage of the tense situation to enter the building and join him.
+During the initial exchange of gunfire, Doris Torresola was shot in the neck.
+Right after the exchange ended, a 20-year-old university student and nationalist, Juan José Muñoz Matos, thinking everyone inside had been killed, avoided police and made his way into the residence where he was immediately given a weapon.
+Since the bleeding of Torresola’s wound was not going to be easily stopped with the towels on hand, a half hour after Muñoz Matos arrived Don Pedro ordered him and Carmen María to carry her outside.
+Left alone, during the moment when the three nationalists were exiting the building and being placed under arrest, Don Pedro heard the familiar voice of another nationalist, Alvaro Rivera Walker, who took advantage of the tense situation and entered the building to join him.

-In the early morning of November 2, shortly after midnight, police and National Guard forces finally made their move to arrest Don Pedro, who had understood by that point that they were keeping him alive as part of a directive to avoid turning him into a martyr of the nationalist movement.
-After a barrage of shots from machine-guns and other weapons, a number of tear-gas grenades were shot into the residence.
-Choking and blinded by the gas, Alvaro Walker and Don Pedro eventually surrendered and were carried, semi-conscious, into police custody at 3:15AM.
+In the early morning of November 2, shortly after midnight, police and National Guard forces finally made their move to arrest Don Pedro.
+It was understood that Don Pedro had been kept alive up to that point as part of an order to avoid turning him into a martyr of the movement.
+After a barrage of shots from machine-guns and other weapons, several tear-gas grenades were shot into the residence.
+Choked and blinded by the gas, Alvaro Walker and Don Pedro eventually surrendered and were carried, semi-conscious, into police custody at 3:15AM.

 Mass Political Incarceration And Abuse